SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 * If the term is one of "+", "-", "*" or "/", we should take two values from the stack and create a tree, which represents an expression of type "expr1 expr2 op", where op is current term, expr2 is an expression, represented by the top of the stack, and expr1 is an expression, represented by the second value taken from the stack.
 Resulting tree should also be put onto stack.
 3. If we couldn't take arguments from the stack at some stage, the expression was ill-formed.
 4. If the stack contains more then one element after handling all terms, the expression was ill-formed.
-5. If the stack is empty after handling all terms, the expression was empty.
+5. If the stack i.epty after handling all terms, the expression was empty.

 More detailed discussion can be found [here](https://watermark.silverchair.com/5-3-210.pdf?token=AQECAHi208BE49Ooan9kkhW_Ercy7Dm3ZL_9Cf3qfKAc485ysgAAAaUwggGhBgkqhkiG9w0BBwagggGSMIIBjgIBADCCAYcGCSqGSIb3DQEHATAeBglghkgBZQMEAS4wEQQMlcG5KHcPpUE3s_NjAgEQgIIBWImCE1IBFGakFq5m2kFAo64_KsCo6VAef6Evyd-tAWMr1ouMiGWaX4nFWGBYlzCuLKm69fPxJYZBKoTXs6-r3VFtwC0tL9_OlACQxwlPbf0hRbErKw1UNbzHDOTFzR8xDm2TsGQdZFqIWdbcd7CRV_FDe_670qS3XRB3uCpB6qAr-Z-3B7r9hSNyQxq0edyVZTVg7yOlnzxVLYBFSf78WSq3uWDzamSPVkPaGgTWuFaM0gelLNBWOVwoXyV9lcJEQykxyHfTAg2s6Pifnftw3-mHrz5ar5gg6kRM6sXg4dW-XLdhv_dnrH7Q-PNiV1Ydp1UhRacDQ6Ezq_RIAO68dWf3g04PX3Zee0NzbNvb_Gpjleqx0NvdtOy1a5aPciJvcfk8TIGTGc4zP-1zrsImpRsSKlzVdmA5vPnodnJ5tsqoy7A3ikjxxMGwUYeikCiq81oUq9MexEao).